Here are answers to all of your frequently asked questions about What Should I Read Next.

 How can I be a guest on the podcast?

-We talk to a healthy mix of my reading pals, industry professionals, and what our listeners have come to call “regular readers”—people who don’t read professionally, who’ve never been on a podcast, but listen to the show and are eager to talk books with me for an hour to get their own literary diagnosis and personalized book picks.
+We talk to a healthy mix of my reading pals, industry professionals, and regular readers—people who don’t read professionally, who’ve never been on a podcast, but listen to the show and are eager to talk books with me for an hour to get their own literary diagnosis and personalized book picks.

 We have a submission form so that anyone can apply at anytime.
 Click here to view that form, and maybe fill it out for yourself.
-(You will not receive an email to confirm.)
+(You will not receive a confirmation email.)
 We send invitations by email to guests we think would be a good fit for the show.